Tutorial

 Pants has some global options, options not associated with just one goal.
 For example,

-If you pass the global -ldebug
+If you pass the global -ldebug flag after the word goal but before any particular goal or

 task, you get verbose debug-level logging for all goals: